 Walking the grounds around Castillo de San Marcos is free.
 Occasionally, you’ll see small demonstrations outside of the park.

 However, I highly recommend paying the entrance fee and going inside of the fort.
 I’ve been to the grounds many times, and on a most recent visit was largely impressed with what I found inside.

 To start, walking through the gates is impressive as you imagine new soldiers entering their barracks for the first time.
-Historical artifacts and information are found in of the rooms along the base of the inside of the fort.
-The NPS does a fantastic job informing and displaying as much information about the oldest masonry fort in the United States.
+Historical artifacts and information are found in the rooms along the base of the inside of the fort.
+The NPS does a fantastic job of informing and displaying as much information about the oldest masonry fort in the United States.